Making a complaint

 Step 1: start by getting in touch with your lawyer first

 You must show you have tried to resolve your concerns directly with your lawyer before we can take a complaint.
-We can give you some tips on how to do this effectively, or you can view our Tips to handling a dispute page.
+We can give you some tips on how to do this effectively, or you can view our tips to handling a dispute web page.

 Step 2: make sure your complaint is one we can handle

-Read the Before making a complaint and How the complaint process works pages to make sure your complaint is one we can look into and that you know what information we need from you.
+Read our before making a complaint web page and how the complaint process works web page to make sure your complaint is one we can look into and that you know what information we need from you.

 Step 3: share your concerns with us

-When you use our Consumer enquiry form our team can assess whether your complaint is one we can manage.
+When you submit a consumer enquiry form our team can assess whether your complaint is one we can manage.
 They will look into the information you provide on the form and then contact you to talk about your options.
 Access the form below:

 Before completing the form make sure you find all the documents you have about your legal case and any contact with your lawyer so you are ready to hear from us.